songhan89/multi-agent-RL-patrol-dispatch/README.md

 28 Aug
 Learning:
-* It seems that the reward structure is better when it is set to zero at every step, and return the state reward at the end of the episode [done]
+* It seems that the reward structure is better when it is set to zero at every step, and return the state reward [done] at the end of the episode [done]

 High priority